 - Causing injury or death

-Under Utah Code § 41-6a-503, a first offense DUI in Utah is a Class B misdemeanor or Class A misdemeanor.
-A third offense is a third degree felony.
-When aggravating factors are present, misdemeanor DUI can potentially be charged as a felony, or as a more serious type of misdemeanor.
-Utah’s penalties for drunk driving are listed below.
+Under Utah Code § 41-6a-503, a second or first offense DUI in Utah is a Class B misdemeanor or Class A misdemeanor.
+A third offense is generally a third degree felony, depending on the circumstances.
+Utah penalties for DUI are listed below.

 - License Suspension – 120 days